VA Fails Katrina Area Vets

 She replied that the VA is understaffed and underpaid.
 They don’t pay their folks enough to do the job that needs to be done.
 She smiled humbly.
 How incredibly kind hearted and generous this lady was in her evaluation of the VA.

 Still, I thought, “another example of the Victims’ Administration”, a term I’ve heard vets referring to how this federal agency treats our nation’s men and women in uniform, especially those who are Vietnam era vets.
 The respect our country afforded their WWII predecessors has eluded these vets.
-The recent
+The recent Walter Reed scandal exposed the Bush Administration’s continuation of this disgraceful disrespect to those who wear the uniform.
+Paul Krugman compared the scandal to Katrina.

-the parallels between what happened at Walter Reed and what happened to New Orleans . . . tell us that the roots of the scandal run far deeper than the actions of a few bad men.”
+“the parallels between what happened at Walter Reed and what happened to New Orleans . . . tell us that the roots of the scandal run far deeper than the actions of a few bad men.”

-New Orleans.
+Unfortunately for the veterans in the Katrina-ravaged region, another VA storm has been brewing on Bush’s watch.
+The hurricane demolished the agency’s facilities in New Orleans.
 In the wake of Katrina’s devastation, Bush’s VA should be alleviating obstacles to their health care needs.
 However, that is not the case.
 Just last month, The Times Picayune, the New Orleans daily newspaper, exposed the VA’s practice of sending veterans long distances, including to Texas, Tennessee, and Mississippi, for their healthcare.

 In the best of circumstances, this is a ridiculous way to handle healthcare for anyone—veteran or civilian.
 Add to this situation, veterans who need immediate care or those living with a disability and the stew gets thicker.
 Throw into the pot Katrina’s devastating financial and emotional blows, and stir in White House gross mismanagement in the wake of the storm.
 What we have here is a recipe for another scandal on Bush’s watch.